weitzman/console-example/README.md

 ### Experiments for Drush 14

+[This blog post](https://medium.com/@fernando_28520/extend-your-symfony-console-app-with-events-and-attributes-ca8ec6321430) was an inspiration for the approach here.

 A Console app which explores moving on from AnnotatedCommand in favor of more native use of Console.
 It currently implements a single command - `bin/console.php user:information --help`
    1. HookManager replaced by regular EventDispatcher and Listeners
    1. Argument and Option default values are provided by Attribute